LCPSLUIZ/BollingerBands/README.md

 # BollingerBands
- Bot with MQL5(C) to make automatic trade on MetaTrader5
+ Bot with MQL5(C Language) to make automatic trade on MetaTrader5